ardithho/BirdTracking/README.md

 The full path of images, videos or directories can be found by selecting the file in file explorer and then pressing `Ctrl+Shift+C` for Windows, or right-clicking the file and select `Get Info` for macOS.

+Add `--save-txt` for saving detections in .txt file.

+## Interpolate